 1927 - A fine construction view from Kirk Gaw on the SoCal Historic Architecture Facebook page.
 We're looking south on Broadway.
 Note the signage for the office building, called at the time the California Petroleum Building.
 Thanks, Kirk!

-1927 - A view from the Los Angeles Public Library collection showing the not quite finished theatre.
-Look at the great checkerboard sidewalk!
-Here they're still working on the tower and don't have letters up on the marquee.
+1927 - A December 1 view from the Eric Lynxwiler collection that he shared on Flickr.
+The Los Angeles Public Library also has a version of this one.
+Look at the great checkerboard sidewalk.
+Here they're still working on the tower.

 1927 - Almost ready to open.
 The photo, a post on the LAHTF Facebook page by Hillsman Wright, is from the Marc Wanamaker Bison Archives collection.
 The end of the marquee reads "Mary Pickford Premiere."